How do we find peace and acceptance in the face of adversity?

 The first thing we ask when something bad happens is why?, then why me? a useless question, she says, as the answer is more like why not me?
 Or, it just is.

 Spirituality focuses on personal meaning, a reason for living, for getting up in the morning.
 There is an interconnectedness with others and an emphasis on goodness.
-Tuesday’s tragedy didn’t seem to have anything good about it, yet we witnessed good people doing good things.
+9/11 didn’t seem to have anything good about it, yet we witnessed good people doing good things.
 We are seeing signs of a nation coming together and wounds healing over from the days of the Vietnam War.
 Moreover, Dr Mulready told the conference, the events of Sept 11 "renewed my determination I will be a force for good."

 One of the most powerful forces on earth is fear.
 We know how paralyzing it is.
 Hope, on the other hand, activates us, gets us going.
 If that flicker of hope goes out so do you, but it is faith that is the ultimate conqueror of fear, trusting in things we can’t see.
 What kept us going after Sept 11 is the belief that we will make it.